Wintellect/MSLearn/Introduction to Git/includes/4-fix-simple-mistakes.md

 ## Summary

-In this unit, you learned several new Git commands:
+In this lesson, you learned several new Git commands:

 - [`git checkout`](https://git-scm.com/docs/git-checkout), which retrieves previous versions
 - [`git reset`](https://git-scm.com/docs/git-reset), which sets the working tree and index back to an earlier state